Sports drink: Potentially harmful health effects

+Sugar in adolescents

+High sugar-sweetened beverage (SSB) consumption in children aged 8–14 results in an increased likelihood of obesity.
+The sugar found in these sports drinks still exceeds the recommended amount of sugar in a day for a child.

+Cardiometabolic health

+Epidemiological studies and clinical trials provide evidence that links sugar-sweetened beverages (SSBs) to weight gain, type 2 diabetes, and coronary heart disease, regardless of body weight.
+Efforts to reduce SSB consumption would continue to support better cardiometabolic health at both individual and population levels.

 History

 In the 19th and early 20th centuries, athletes occasionally drank beer of low alcohol content to replenish water, minerals and energy in the body.
 As the water is boiled during the brewing process and thus sterilized, the beer was a safer option than water from an unknown source.
 However, studies suggest that even a low dose of ethanol decreases endurance performance: it inhibits liver glucose output during exercise, and also impairs psychomotor skills such as reaction time, hand-eye coordination and balance.

-Since the first modern Olympics, fluid intake during sports have varied a lot due to a lack of consensus in the scientific community pertaining to the use of sports drinks.
+Since the first modern Olympics, fluid intake during sports have been much varied due to a lack of consensus in the scientific community pertaining to the use of sports drinks.
 In the early 1900s there was a widespread belief that consumption of fluids such as water during exercise was unnecessary.
 However, with the advancement of exercise physiology in 1923, the cardiovascular model of thermoregulation was researched by A.V.
 Hill.
 Based on this model, the consequences of water loss and the significance of fluid consumption was emphasized.

-Energy and sports drinks first appeared in Europe and Asia in the 1960s as a response to demands for dietary supplements that would increase energy.
-Taisho Pharmaceuticals, a Japanese company, introduced Lipovitan D, one of the first sports/energy drinks on the market in 1961.
-Since then, sports drinks have developed into a multibillion dollar market.
+Energy drinks and sports drinks first appeared in Europe and Asia in the 1960s as a response to demands for dietary supplements that would increase energy.
+Taisho Pharmaceuticals, a Japanese company, introduced Lipovitan D, one of the first energy drinks on the market in 1961.
+Since then, both energy drink and sports drinks have developed into a multibillion-dollar market.

 Commercial market

 The sports and energy drinks market is rapidly growing around the world.
 Sports drinks are included within the functional drinks market.
 Within the functional drinks category, sports and energy drinks account for the largest volume growth.
 These drinks have experienced exponential growth of more than 240% in the United States of America and around the world from the years 2004 to 2009.

-There have been a variety of different types of drinks introduced to the market over the years and a lot of these drinks are targeted towards young athletes.
+There have been a variety of different types of drinks introduced to the market over the years, many of which target young athletes.